Azure/blackbelt-aks-hackfest/Linux_Container_Azure_Workshop/hol_content/7_mongo_to_cosmos.md

 # Moving your data services to Hosted Data Solutions (CosmosDB)

+In this section we will be creating a CosmosDB instance in your Azure account to migrate/export your MongoDB data to CosmosDB.
+You can use CosmosDB as a drop in replacement for MongoDB, since CosmosDB uses a MongoDB compatibale API.
+As such, you are only required to replace/change the MongoDB URI connection string with one supplied by CosmosDB in the dashboard.

 ## 00 - Setup

 You will need to prepare and setup your environment in order to move data from your MongoDB Server to CosmosDB.